yegor256/blog/_drafts/cli.md

 [Checkstyle](https://checkstyle.sourceforge.io) (for Java) and [Pep8](https://pypi.org/project/pep8/) (for Python), but for XML.
-It's pretty easy to use `xcop`: just run it with a few command line arguments and it returns the list of errors found in your XML file, if any.
-However, some of the arguments may be convenient to have as defaults and instead of passing them through the command line on every execution, we can store them in some configuration file.
+It's pretty easy to use `xcop`: just run it with a few command line arguments and it returns the list of errors found in your XML file, if there are any.
+However, some of the arguments may be convenient to have as defaults and instead of passing them through the command line on every execution, we could store them in some configuration file.
 The question is: What is the best format for this file?
 [YAML](https://en.wikipedia.org/wiki/YAML),
 [JSON](https://en.wikipedia.org/wiki/JSON), or
 [TOML](https://en.wikipedia.org/wiki/TOML)?
-None of the above!
+None of them!
 I suggest plain text.

 <!--more-->

 {% jb_picture_body %}

 Let's say, you want `xcop` to check all `*.xml` files in your repository, but ignore XML files in the `.idea/` directory.
-You aslo want to make sure all XML files have a licence in their preamble.
+You also want to make sure all XML files have a license in their preamble.
 This is how you would call `xcop`:

 {% highlight text %}